Azure-Samples/ApplicationInsights-Java-Samples/opentelemetry-api/java-agent/TelemetryFilteredBaseOnRequestDuration/README.md

   | where name == 'myShortDurationSpan'
   ```

-Verify that request with longer than 5 seconds duration is not emitted, i.e. requests table should not have any entry with name `myShortDurationSpan` and none with name "myLongDurationSpan".
+Verify that request with longer than 5 seconds duration is not emitted, i.e. requests table should not have any entry with name `myShortDurationSpan` and none with name `myLongDurationSpan`.